Recreation

 Horseback riders can enjoy miles of trails within the Brule River State Forest, including the Brule-St. Croix Snowmobile Trail, hunter walking trails and numerous back roads.
 The North Country Trail is for foot traffic only; no horses are allowed.

-Riders are encouraged to locate watering points on a map before starting out or bring water along on the ride.
+Riders are encouraged to locate watering points on a map before starting, and to bring water along on the ride.
 Riders should also keep in mind that hunters use the trails during the deer season.
 There is no horse camping on the Brule River State Forest, but private campgrounds in the area do accommodate horse campers.

 Hunting